AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 ## what is state in react ?

-React components has a built-in state object.

-The state object is where you store property values that belong to the component.
+The state is where you store property values that belong to the component.

-When the state object changes, the component re-renders.
+When the state changes, the component re-renders.

 ## why to use useState